-Certificates are posted to the students' Correspondence address on the University’s Personal Information Portal (PIP).
-If there is no Correspondence address registered on PIP, the Home address will be used.
-Certificates will be dispatched via recorded delivery, within three months of the date that the award was conferred (i.e. the examination committee date).
-It is the student's responsibility to ensure that the Correspondence/Home address is correct on their PIP prior to leaving the University.
+Certificates are posted to the students' correspondence address on Student Information.
+If there is no correspondence address registered on Student Information, the home address will be used.
+Certificates will be dispatched via Royal Mail tracked service, within three months of the date that the award was conferred (ie the examination committee date).
+It is the student's responsibility to ensure that the correspondence/home address is correct on Student Information prior to leaving the University.

 There are a few exceptions to the general dispatching of certificates.
 In the case where a course leading to an Oxford Brookes University award is being managed by a host institution, there may be an agreement that the award certificates are sent to the host institution and they arrange for the award certificates to be dispatched to the graduates.

 Late, lost, or damaged certificates

 Certificates are normally posted out via recorded delivery or international signed for delivery within three months of the award date.
 If your certificate has not arrived within four months of your award date, please contact us.

 We are unable to track postage after six months.
 If you contact us after six months of your award date, and your certificate has not been returned to Student Central, an application for a re-issued certificate will need to be made.
 This will incur a charge.

 The University can reissue certificates to students who studied at Oxford Brookes University from 1992 onwards and who have lost their original certificate.

 For information regarding Oxford Polytechnic awards prior to 1992 or for Westminster College please see below and look at Regulations in Related Links.

 Certified copies of an original award certificate

 Student Central can certify photocopies of your original award certificate.